vkbo/novelWriter/docs/source/int_introduction.rst

 .. tip::
-   If you do need to align information in rows and columns in your notes, you can achieve this with tabs and hard line breaks.
-The tab stop width can be specified in :guilabel:`Preferences` and hard line breaks can be inserted by adding to spaces at the end of the line.
+   If you do need to align information in rows and columns in your notes, you can achieve this with tabs and line breaks.
+The tab stop width can be specified in :guilabel:`Preferences`.

 The main window does not have a toolbar like many other applications do.
 This reduces clutter, and since the documents are formatted with markdown tags, is more or less redundant.
 However, all